 Candy Cane Inn is a popular Disneyland Good Neighbor hotel, located on Harbor Boulevard.
-It’s about a 10 minute walk to the Disneyland Esplanade and about a 10 minute walk to the Anaheim Convention Center.
+It’s a 10 minute walk to the Esplanade, and about a 10 minute walk to the Anaheim Convention Center.
 This Candy Cane Inn review looks at its quality and value as compared to other Disneyland off-site hotels, features photos of Candy Cane Inn’s rooms, and should give you an idea of whether it’s a good option for your visit to Disneyland and Disney California Adventure.

-Much like Alpine Inn, which we also recently reviewed, Candy Cane Inn is a popular pick for Disneyland regulars.
-Candy Cane Inn advertises itself as a boutique hotel, and while we’ve stayed at plenty of boutique hotels, this is not one of them.
-Rather, Candy Cane Inn is a 2 to 3-star motel that offers above-average (for the area) accommodations at reasonable prices, and does so in a reasonably nice setting.
-It doesn’t fit the bill as a boutique hotel because there’s nothing unique or stylized about it–it’s just an ordinary hotel.
-This isn’t necessary a strike against it, just something to keep in mind so you know what you’re getting.
+Much like Alpine Inn, which we also have reviewed, Candy Cane Inn is a popular pick for Disneyland regulars.
+Candy Cane Inn boasts itself as a boutique hotel, and this is a borderline boutique hotel.
+Probably more like a mix between a budget hotel and a boutique hotel.
+Candy Cane Inn offers above-average (for the area) accommodations at reasonable prices, and does so in a reasonably nice setting with family-run charm.
 On the plus side, it has a nice location, often reasonable prices, is safe, and generally is a quality place to stay when visiting Disneyland Resort on a budget.

-This wouldn’t be a problem at all if the pricing were in line with other budget hotels in the area, but it isn’t.
-We regularly check it as a possible option when we travel to Disneyland, and rates are often $150+ per night, sometimes nearing $200!
+In terms of pricing, it seems like Candy Cane Inn charges a bit of a premium as compared to comparable area hotels.
+We regularly check it as a possible option, and rates are often $150+ per night, sometimes nearing $200!
 In doing some random weekday searches for off-season dates right now, I can’t find it for less than $133/night.

-In an area where several hotels are sub-$100/night, paying a $30-50 premium for Candy Cane Inn is completely unjustified.
+In an area where several hotels are $100/night, paying a $30-50 premium for Candy Cane Inn is probably a bit much.
 Its added quality does not amount to a $30-50/night premium. $10/night, perhaps, but even then you have to factor in the added distance to Candy Cane Inn from the Disneyland Esplanade versus closer (cheaper) options like Del Sol Inn and Desert Inn.
 Every hotel in Anaheim has high taxes and other fees added, so expect to pay about 25% more than the listed price no matter where you stay.

-Why there are so many fans of Candy Cane Inn is actually a bit unclear to us.
-The upkeep isn’t that much nicer to justify it, so maybe it’s the flowers?
+Despite this, Candy Cane Inn has a loyal following, much of which can be attributed to its family-run service and charming grounds.
 To its credit, Candy Cane Inn does have some nice flowers and a fountain up front, and this does give it a cute and intimate look, but we do not view it as enough of a draw to really make a difference when booking.
 More like one of those things you pass by and say, “oh, it’s nice that they dressed up the motel a bit with these flowers,” but not something you’d really give a second thought.
 Maybe that’s just us, though.
 To each his or her own.

 Candy Cane Inn is one “sort of” exception to our general rule that none of the Disneyland off-site hotels are places where we’d want to hang out when not in the parks.
 The grounds here are okay, and we could see possibly sitting on the park bench or by the pool.
 It definitely would not be our first or even 101st choice for things to do in Southern California, but it’s not a totally unreasonable idea if you wanted a “chill” day at the hotel.
 With that said, Candy Cane Inn is a motel, not a resort.

 Like the other Good Neighbor Disneyland hotels, it’s best used as a place for sleeping and showering.
-Again, there’s nothing wrong with that, although we do find it a tad bit troubling that Candy Cane Inn purports to be a boutique hotel.
-If I read no reviews, didn’t look at any photos, and booked solely based on the “boutique” claims on their website, I’d be irritated.
+Again, there’s nothing wrong with that.
+If I read no reviews, didn’t look at any photos, and booked solely based on the “boutique” claims on their website, I’d be a bit irritated.
 Then again, it’d be partially my own fault for not looking at reviews or photos, from which it’s clear that this is not a boutique hotel! 😉

-Overall, while nice for what it is and located within walking distance of the Disneyland Esplanade, Candy Cane Inn is sort of in no man’s land for us.
+Overall, while nice for what it is and located within walking distance of the Disneyland Esplanade, Candy Cane Inn is a charming little hotel that seems slightly overpriced most of the time.
 It’s more expensive than other similarly-situated hotels, without the level of accommodations to really justify the added price.
 It’s generally priced above the budget motels, but offers quality lower than the nearby major-label hotels.
 Chances are, if you’re looking at the Good Neighbor hotels in the first place, you’re doing so because price is a concern, and Candy Cane Inn is sort of an outlier in that regard.
 With that said, if you can find Candy Cane Inn for less than $125/night, and you like the idea of a slightly upgraded hotel, it is probably worth booking.
-Otherwise, it’s not a bad option, but we really can’t recommend Candy Cane Inn too enthusiastically.
+Otherwise, it’s not a bad option, but we really can’t recommend Candy Cane Inn too enthusiastically due to cost.
 It’s nice, but it’s not that nice.